Man hid gun in Taco Bell quesadilla during Mississippi traffic stop, police say

 PICAYUNE, Miss.
 (WGNO) — A man was taken into custody last week after Mississippi detectives say he hid a gun in his Taco Bell order during a traffic stop.

-The Picayune Police Department says that around 12:30 p.m.
+The Picayune Police Department says that at about 12:30 p.m.
 Friday, the department’s Neighborhood Enhancement Team conducted a traffic stop.
 Detectives found two people inside: driver Olivia Neff and passenger Devin Mitchell.

 While detectives say the stop originally resulted from a traffic violation, officers conducted a probable cause search of the vehicle.
 Officials said the officers found distributable amounts of methamphetamine and liquid heroin, along with drug paraphernalia.